aisingapore/TagUI/docs/reference.rst

 ###################
 Sends a Telegram notification, for example, to update on automation completion or exception.

-First, message `@taguibot <https://t.me/taguibot>`_ to authorise it to send messages to your Telegram app.
+First, message `@taguibot <https://t.me/taguibot>`_ to authorise it to send messages to your Telegram.
 Then in TagUI:

 .. code-block:: none